 Although the jet bridge interdiction program utterly fails to seize drugs, it is financially lucrative for CCPD.
-Over the 8-month period in question, the program seized \$1,036,890.35 in cash and money orders via 25 civil asset forfeitures.
+Over the 8-month period in question, the program seized \$1,036,890.35 in cash and money orders via 25 civil asset forfeitures (with the seized amount of cash and money orders in each individual case ranging from \$10,000 to \$118,880).
 Yet, of the 25 passengers who had cash seized, 24 were allowed to continue on their travels, often on the same flight, and only two were ever charged with any related crime (the same two individuals described in Paragraph 84).

-Eight of the 25 passengers from whom CCPD seized money challenged those seizures in court.
+Eight of the 25 passengers from whom CCPD seized money in this time period challenged those seizures in court.
 CCPD settled each case-settlements that returned substantial amounts of the seized funds to the individuals.